-The Early Years Foundation Stage is a statutory document which details the standards for learning, development and care for all children within the Foundation Stage.
-At the end of the Early Years Foundation Stage the children’s learning and achievement will be recorded by completion of the Early Years Foundation Stage Profile, Characteristics of Effective Learning.
+The Early Years Foundation Stage is a statutory document that details the standards for learning, development and care for all children within the Foundation Stage.
+At the end of the Early Years Foundation Stage the children’s learning and achievement will be recorded by completion of the Early Years Foundation Stage Profile, alongside the Characteristics of Effective Learning.
 We recognise that the characteristics of effective learning as defined in the framework are, Playing and Exploring; Active Learning and Creating and Thinking Critically.

-We place high importance on developing children’s physical and emotional well-being, through early observation our skilled practitioners create an environment in which all our children can thrive.
-We recognise that children arrive with a wide range of skills, abilities and particular interests.
+We place high importance on developing children’s physical and emotional wellbeing.
+Through early observation, our skilled practitioners create an environment in which all our children can thrive.
+We recognise that children arrive with a wide range of skills, abilities, and particular interests.
 We understand that each child is a competent learner, so we start from the children, finding out about them before planning experiences to intrigue, challenge and extend their learning.

-The provision in pre-school and in our reception classes is organised to support the development of the 3 prime areas of learning for children from birth to 5 years old.
+But with a big emphasis on the 3 prime areas of learning for children from birth to 5 years old.
 These are communication and language, physical development; and personal social and emotional development.

 By focusing on these areas, children form a firm foundation on which to build future learning and help they develop the skills necessary for developing reading and writing, for understanding of the world and for engaging with the arts and design.